Andrew-McGee/foam/README.md

 Note: You should NOT consider foam as highly secure.
 It is still in development.

 ## To Do
-Status: 90% operational with some minor functions missing.
-Formatting improvements are yet to be completed and will happen in Phase 2.
+Status: 98% operational on desktop.
+Formatting improvements are yet to be completed and will happen in Phase 2 (including mobile version).
-You can see a video of all current working features here: https://www.youtube.com/watch?v=VK_6-VN4e8o
+You can see a video of most working features here: https://www.youtube.com/watch?v=VK_6-VN4e8o

 #### Phase 1 (*Current*):